Skip to main content

 The DDS has three usage:

-You can send a message to the remote instance(s) using ya pub, with the two required receiver and kind arguments consistent with ps.pub_to():
+You can also send a message to a specified remote instance(s) using ya pub-to, with the required receiver and kind arguments, consistent with ps.pub_to():

 # If you're in a Yazi subshell,